thomyphan/thomyphan.github.io/_research/resilience.md

 <img src="https://thomyphan.github.io/images/research/solution_landscape_example.png" style="float:right; width:200pt;padding-left:10px;"  alt="Solution Landscape Example"/>

 Many optimization approaches aim for a single optimum in the solution landscape, which makes them vulnerable for changes in the solution landscape, where some optima are removed or changed, e.g., when some paths are removed from a navigation graph due to obstacles or accidents.
-Diverse optimization can address that problem by searching for multiple optima to provide more flexible solutions.
+Diverse optimization can address that problem by searching for multiple optima to provide flexible solutions for better resilience in autonomous systems.

 We study diversity-aware optimization in evolutionary algorithms and use the concepts for planning to demonstrate improved resilience through diversity [1].
-We also devise diversity-based objectives to ease optimization, which may be useful for reinforcement learning and planning algorithms [2].
+We also devise diversity-based objectives to ease optimization, which may be useful for resilient reinforcement learning and planning algorithms [2].

 *Publications:*
 [1] [Diversity-Aware Planning](https://thomyphan.github.io/publication/2018-09-01-icac-gabor)